GussLii/GussLii/README.md

 - 🤖 Machine Learning Engineer
 - 💻 Software Engineer

+> Give me one chance and I’ll lock on like a crocodile.
+I don’t let go until it’s done.

 ### 🔍 Currently working on:
 - A recommendation plugin that doesn’t just echo what you’ve already clicked
 - Prompt optimization workflows (because ChatGPT deserves better instructions)